[EDITOR’S NOTE: This article – originally titled “10 ways the GOP sabotaged Obamacare” – was updated on February 3, 2020.]

 In June 2012, the Supreme Court upheld the legality of the individual mandate, but ruled that the federal government could not withhold Medicaid funding from states that didn’t expand Medicaid.
 This had the effect of making the ACA’s Medicaid expansion optional, which has, in turn, hobbled the ACA’s progress in many states.

 The ACA scheduled Medicaid expansion to take effect at the beginning of 2014.
 But at that point, half the states had opted against expansion, despite the fact that the federal government paid the full cost of expansion for the first three years (and nearly all of it after that).
-Even now, in 2019, there are still 16 states that have not expanded Medicaid.
+Even now, as of early 2020, there are still 15 states that have not expanded Medicaid, although Nebraska will expand Medicaid eligibility as of October 2020, with enrollment starting in August.

 The fact that a third of the states continue to refuse federal funding to expand Medicaid obviously has a negative impact on people living in poverty, but it’s also deleterious to the individual insurance markets in those states.
 Medicaid expansion allows adults with income up to 138 percent of the poverty level to enroll in Medicaid.
 In states that have not expanded Medicaid, however, the state’s regular eligibility guidelines apply, and generally prevent able-bodied childless adults from enrolling, regardless of how low their income is.

-Those 2.5 million people should have coverage, according to the ACA.
-But 26 states sued the Obama Administration to block the ACA, and the result was that Medicaid expansion became optional.
-Sixteen states still haven’t expanded Medicaid, despite the fact that their decisions leave 2.5 million people with no realistic access to health insurance coverage.
+Those 2.3 million people should have coverage, according to the ACA.
+But they don’t, because GOP-led states sued the Obama Administration to block the ACA, and the result was that Medicaid expansion became optional.
+Fifteen states still haven’t expanded Medicaid, despite the fact that their decisions leave 2.3 million people with no realistic access to health insurance coverage.

 But what about the people with income between 100 percent and 138 percent of the poverty level?
 In states that expanded Medicaid, those individuals are eligible for Medicaid.
 In states that have not expanded Medicaid, people in that income bracket are eligible for substantial premium subsidies in the exchange, but not Medicaid.